In This Guide

 When your laptop drags with emails, Xero, Teams or school apps, you don't always need a new one.
 Brisbane users often see big gains by replacing a spinning hard drive with an SSD and adding RAM.
 It's cheaper, faster to deliver, and avoids long waits during storm or back-to-school rush.

-- Upgrade: fit SSD/RAM/battery/keyboard; clean fans and vents.
+Fit SSD/RAM/battery/keyboard, clean fans and vents. -

-- Data migration: restore files, apps, emails and printers.
+Restore files, apps, emails and printers. -

-- Test: boot time, updates, thermals, battery run‑time.
+Boot time, updates, thermals, battery run-time.

 - It has a hard disk drive (HDD).
 Swapping to SSD makes it feel new.